 I’ll personally be using Etsy to help manage my wife’s art business.
 Within the mobile app, I’m able to edit and renew listings, find new ways to promote the listings, collect payments and transfer funds.
 If you have a hobby that you’d like to turn into a side-hustle, check out what’s selling on Etsy to see if your creations are a good fit for the buyers there.

-What are your goals for 2017, and what steps are you taking to achieve them?
+What are your goals for this year, and what steps are you taking to achieve them?
 Do you have any specific mobile apps that will help you achieve your goals?

 Lover of writing, learning and teaching others about new things.
 Proud foodie.
 Sometimes I mix all of these subjects together.